Italian Motorcycle Brands

 Aprilia Logo

-The company’s logo is a vivid example of the ability to properly approach the promotion of its brand.
-It is simple and laconic – nothing superfluous, distracting the eye.
-The emblem is the name of the company, presented graphically in Latin capital letters.
+The company’s logo is a vivid example of its ability to properly approach its brand promotion.
+It is simple and laconic – nothing extra distracting the eye.
+The emblem is the company’s name, presented graphically in Latin capital letters.
 An important accent is the red background, which was chosen to associate with the grief and sorrow of many people who suffered the hardships of World War II.
-The red color is a symbol of masculinity and resilience, which were inherent in the founder of the brand and the spirit of his company.
+The red color symbolizes masculinity and resilience inherent in the brand’s founder and the company’s spirit.
 The font used for the lettering is Neue Haas Grotesk Display 65 Medium.

 Aeromere